 General advantages for panel shaped mouldings can be summarised as:

 It is important to consider at the design stage the path of the gas.
 The gas will always follow the line of least resistance; therefore the design of any rib structure must be such that the path of the gas is repeatable shot after shot.

-There are a number of different versions of Gas Assisted Moulding.
-For hollowing out parts the two most common approaches are: short shot and overfklow method.
-The former involves partially filling the mould with molten plastic and then using the nitrogen gas to effectively blow the part up like a ballon.
+There are a number of different versions of GAM.
+For hollowing out parts the two most common approaches are: short shot and overflow method.
+The former involves partially filling the mould with molten plastic and then using the nitrogen gas to effectively blow the part up like a balloon.
 In the overflow method the mould cavity is completely filled with plastic and the, once a skin has formed, using the nitrogen gas to expel the molten plastic from the centre of the part into an overflow chamber.

 There are different approaches to this latter method as well.
 Rutland Plastics would be happy to advise on the most suitable method for your particular application.